Rajiv Gandhi National University of Law

 Rajiv Gandhi National University of Law (RGNUL), is a public law school in Patiala, Punjab, India.
 It is one of the 27 National Law University located in India.
 The university was established under Punjab Act No. 12 of 2006, enacted by the Punjab Legislative Assembly as a university dedicated to the field of Legal Education.
 RGNUL is affiliated to UGC and approved by the Bar Council of India.
 It is one of the autonomous law schools in India.

 Administration

 The Chief Justice of Punjab and Haryana High Court is the de facto Chancellor of the university.
-The first vice-chancellor of the University was (Dr.) Gurjit Singh.
+The first vice-chancellor of the university was Prof. (Dr.) Gurjit Singh.
 The institution is currently being headed by Prof (Dr.) Jai Shankar Singh.

 Location

 Originally located at Mohindra Kothi, The Mall, Patiala; the institution started functioning with effect from 26th May 2006.
 From the session of 2013, Rajiv Gandhi National University of Law shifted to its now permanent 50 acrecampus located at Sidhuwal, 12 km from Patiala.